Tarot practice exercises are amazing for beginners to learn tarot intuitively.

 With 78 cards (and their reversals), that’s a lot of studying and not a lot of action!

-The best way to learn tarot is actually to practice.
+The best way to learn tarot and how to get better at tarot is actually to practice.

 It is to get into the habit of working with your cards and making connections with them through your own readings, not somebody else’s descriptions.